 The following are the uses of gasoline and gasohol for which a credit or refund may be allowable to an ultimate purchaser.

 - On a farm for farming purposes (credit only).

 - · Off-highway business use.

 - Export.

 - In a boat engaged in commercial fishing.

 - In an intercity or local bus.

-- · In a school bus.
+- In a school bus.

-- In a vehicle owned by the United States.

-- · By a nonprofit educational organization.

-- · By a state or local government.

-- · By an aircraft museum.

 Gasohol Blending